Health Canada Cell Therapy Stakeholder Group (CTSG)

 About the CTSG

-Key stakeholders in the cell therapy community, currently representing more than 2000 people across Canada, created a mutual and open discussion with an aim to create a unified group to meet with BGTD in the bilateral meeting program to discuss topics relating to cell and cell-based gene therapies.
-Thereafter, BGTD can hold meetings with Cell Therapy Stakeholders, with a view to improving interactions between the regulator and the cell therapy community, improving capacity to navigate cell therapy regulations, and to discuss challenges as they relate to cell therapy submissions.
+Key stakeholders in the cell therapy community, currently representing more than 2000 people across Canada, created a mutual and open discussion with an aim to create a unified group to meet with BRDD in the bilateral meeting program to discuss topics relating to cell and cell-based gene therapies.
+Thereafter, BRDD can hold meetings with Cell Therapy Stakeholders, with a view to improving interactions between the regulator and the cell therapy community, improving capacity to navigate cell therapy regulations, and to discuss challenges as they relate to cell therapy submissions.

 Objectives of the CTSG